Beyond CPL: Evidence for dynamical dark energy in three-parameter models: Conclusions

 The proposed MmAH1 and MmAH2 parametrizations provide consistently improved fits over $\Lambda$CDM across all three data combinations.
 For $+$PantheonPlus, both models yield $\Delta\chi^2=-7.16$ and $-7.12$ relative to $\Lambda$CDM, comparable to or slightly better than CPL ($\Delta\chi^2=-5.98$), with $\Delta{\rm AIC}\approx -1.1$ and $\Delta{\rm BIC}\approx +15$, indicating modest penalties from the additional parameters.
 The best-fit EoS parameters are $w_0=-0.878\pm0.048$, $w_a=-0.304\pm0.124$, and $w_b=-0.272\pm0.106$ for MmAH1, and $w_0=-0.899\pm0.048$, $w_a=-0.241^{+0.14}_{-0.09}$, and $w_b=-0.230^{+0.12}_{-0.09}$ for MmAH2, corresponding to a smooth non phantom behaviour at present that transitions toward $w<-1$ at intermediate redshifts.
 For the $+$Union3 dataset, both extensions achieve a stronger improvement, with $\Delta\chi^2=-11.44$ and $-11.63$, closely matching CPL ($\Delta\chi^2=-11.06$) but with smaller AIC penalties ($\Delta{\rm AIC}\simeq -5.5$ for MmAH versus $-7.1$ for CPL) and nearly identical $\Delta{\rm BIC}\sim2$, indicating comparable statistical support.
 The most significant enhancement appears for the $+$DESY5 combination, where $\Delta\chi^2=-37.55$ and $-37.89$ for MmAH1 and MmAH2, respectively, outperform CPL ($\Delta\chi^2=-36.10$) and achieving nearly identical likelihood improvement with $\Delta{\rm AIC}$ values ($-31.6$ and $-31.9$ versus $-32.1$) and comparable $\Delta{\rm BIC}$ ($-14.9$ and $-15.3$ versus $-21.1$).
 These results confirm that the MmAH family provides a statistically competitive alternative to CPL.

-The degree of statistical consistency between $\Lambda$CDM and its dynamical extensions has been quantified using the Mahalanobis distance in one, two, and three dimensional parameter subspaces, as summarised in Table~\ref{tab:tension_all}.
+The degree of statistical consistency between $\Lambda$CDM and its dynamical extensions has been quantified using the Mahalanobis distance in one, two, and three dimensional parameter subspaces, as summarised in Table~\ref{tab:tension_all} for the local tension, valid at low redshifts.
 For the $+$PantheonPlus combination, all models show mild to moderate deviations from $\Lambda$CDM, typically in the range of $1.5$--$2.5\sigma$.
 The CPL and MmAH1 parametrizations exhibit the largest shifts, with $\sigma_{\rm eq}\simeq2.3\sigma$ and $2.5\sigma$ respectively, while the CPL-$w_b$ and MmAH2 extensions remain consistent within $2\sigma$.
 The corresponding correlation matrices indicate strong anti-correlation between $w_0$ and $w_a$ (with $R_{w_0w_a}\sim-0.8$ to $-0.9$) and, for higher-order models, an additional positive correlation between $w_a$ and $w_b$ ($R_{w_aw_b}\gtrsim0.9$), implying partial degeneracy among the EoS parameters.

 For $+$Union3, the overall level of tension increases slightly, reaching $2$--$3\sigma$ for all dynamical models.
 CPL yields $\sigma_{\rm eq}=3.2\sigma$ in 1D and $2.8\sigma$ in 2D, while the MmAH1 and CPL-$w_b$ extensions show comparable deviations of $2.4$--$2.6\sigma$ in 3D space.
 The MmAH2 parametrization remains the most consistent with $\Lambda$CDM, with $\sigma_{\rm eq}\lesssim2\sigma$ in all subspaces.
 The correlation structure again reveals strong parameter couplings, with $|R_{w_aw_b}|\simeq0.84$--$0.99$, underscoring the limited sensitivity of current data to higher-order EoS evolution.